 Refinancing may still be an option and you should discuss with your lender to see what works best for your particular situation, however it is not your only recourse, because the home equity line of credit (HELOC) and home equity loan (HELOAN) have become available to co-op owners in New York.

 Unlike a traditional mortgage refinance, a HELOC allows you to treat your apartment like a credit card and typically costs less (fees may vary).
 The HELOAN will allow you to leave your current first mortgage in place and take out a fixed-rate second mortgage in a lump sum.

+“We’ve seen co-op owners take out HELOCs to pay assessments, as well as to renovate or consolidate credit card debt,” Baldwin says.
 “You borrow what you need, when you need it, and pay it back over time,” she says.

-“So if your place is worth $1 million and you have an existing $500,000 mortgage, you’ll be able to finance an additional $300,000, bringing your total debt to $800,000,” she explains.
+“So if your place is worth $1 million and you have an existing $500,000 mortgage, you’ll be able to finance an additional $200,000 to 300,000, bringing your total debt to $700,000 to $800,000,” Baldwin says.

 While some co-ops don’t allow home equity products, most give the green light and don’t even ask what the money is for, Baldwin says, noting that, on occasion, co-ops “will limit the amount you can borrow to 50 percent of your apartment’s appraised value."

 Brittney Baldwin is vice president and loan officer for National Cooperative Bank.
 Contact her via email at [email protected] or call 646-201-4714.